Demeter: Wrath myths

+According to Ovid, Demeter gave the Sirens, the companions of Persephone, wings to search for her daughter when she was abducted by Hades.
+However, the Fabulae of Hyginus has Demeter cursing the sirens for failing to intervene in the abduction of Persephone.

 While travelling far and wide looking for her daughter, Demeter arrived exhausted in Attica.
 A woman named Misme took her in and offered her a cup of water with pennyroyal and barley groats, for it was a hot day.
 Demeter, in her thirst, swallowed the drink clumsily.
 Witnessing that, Misme's son Ascalabus laughed, mocked her, and asked her if she would like a deep jar of that drink.
 Demeter then poured her drink over him and turned him into a gecko, hated by both men and gods.
 It was said that Demeter showed her favour to those who killed geckos.

-Before Hades abducted her daughter, he had kept the nymph Minthe as his mistress.
-But after he married Persephone, he set Minthe aside.
-Minthe would often brag about being lovelier than Persephone and say Hades would soon come back to her and kick Persephone out of his halls.
-Demeter, hearing that, grew angry and trampled Minthe; from the earth then sprang a lovely-smelling herb named after the nymph.
-In other versions, Persephone herself is the one who kills and turns Minthe into a plant for sleeping with Hades.

-In an Argive myth, when Demeter arrived in Argolis, a man named Colontas refused to receive her in his house, whereas his daughter Chthonia disapproved of his actions.
-Colontas was punished by being burnt along with his house, while Demeter took Chthonia to Hermione, where she built a sanctuary for the goddess.

 Demeter pinned Ascalaphus under a rock for reporting, as sole witness, to Hades that Persephone had consumed some pomegranate seeds.
 Later, after Heracles rolled the stone off Ascalaphus, Demeter turned him into a short-eared owl instead.

-Demeter also turned the Sirens into half-bird monsters for not helping her daughter Persephone when she was abducted by Hades.
+In other versions, Persephone was the one who transformed Ascalaphus into the bird by sprinkling him with water of the river Phlegethon.

+Before Hades abducted Persephone, he had kept Minthe as his mistress.
+But after he married Persephone, he set Minthe aside.
+Minthe would often brag about being lovelier and more queenly than Persephone and say Hades would soon come back to her and kick Persephone out of his halls.
+Demeter, hearing that insult towards her daughter, grew angry and trampled Minthe; from the earth then sprang a lovely-smelling herb named after the nymph.
+In other versions, Persephone herself is the one who kills and turns Minthe into a plant.

+In an Argive myth, when Demeter travelled to Argolis, a man named Colontas refused to receive her in his house, whereas his daughter Chthonia disapproved of his actions.
+Colontas was punished by being burnt along with his house, but Demeter took Chthonia to Hermione, where she built a sanctuary for the goddess.

 Once, the Colchian princess Medea ended a famine that plagued Corinth by making sacrifices to Demeter and the nymphs.